skienzmatishun/rippreport/content/p/fairhope-state-of-the-city/index.md

 ---
-title: "FAIRHOPE STATE OF THE CITY"
+title: FAIRHOPE STATE OF THE CITY
 date: 2020-02-05
-thumbnail: "img/fairhope-state-of-the-city.png"
+thumbnail: img/fairhope-state-of-the-city.png
 categories:
 - wonderful-wednesday
 authors:
 - admin
+alttags: "Fairhope, Alabama city seal featuring a seagull over waves and mountains, promoting the State of the City Expo"
 ---
 Mayor Karin Wilson of Fairhope, AlabamaHope to See You Thursday for Our State of the City Expo This Thursday, 5pm, Fairhope Civic Center.

 ![](https://cdn.rippreport.com/wp-content/uploads/2020/02/84426288_2556415757938125_6766964379234598912_n.jpg)